rhdunn/xquery-intellij-plugin/docs/XPath and XQuery Grammar.md

 This follows the grammar production pattern used in other constructs like `ParamList`.

-This change was made to make it easier to implement the namespae declaration logic, as each `xmlns`-based `DirAttribute` can expose a namespace to the direct element constructor expression that is valid for the scope of the element.
+This change was made to make it easier to implement the namespace declaration logic, as each `xmlns`-based `DirAttribute` can expose a namespace to the direct element constructor expression that is valid for the scope of the element.

+## Block Expressions

+    BlockVarDecl      ::= "declare" BlockVarDeclEntry ("," BlockVarDeclEntry)*
+    BlockVarDeclEntry ::= "$" VarName TypeDeclaration? (":=" ExprSingle)?

+The `BlockVarDeclEntry` production is not used in the XQuery Scripting Extension grammar.
+Instead, the production is inlined in the `BlockVarDecl` production.
+This is split out in the plugin to mirror the change made to the `ForClause` and `LetClause` productions with the addition of the `ForBinding` and `LetBinding` productions.

+This change was made to make it easier to implement the variable declaration logic, as each `BlockVarDeclEntry` is a single variable declaration.